This page provides troubleshooting help and answers to frequently asked questions about distributing and testing apps with App Distribution.

 If your Google account does not have access to a test app you previously installed (or accepted an invitation for), it's likely that you signed in to the wrong Google account.
 The apps to which you have access are associated with the Google account you used when you first accepted the invitation to test the app.
 Try again by signing in with the Google account you previously used to accept the invitation.

-Enabling in-app alerts with the App Distribution SDK
+Enabling in-app alerts with the App Distribution iOS SDK

-The following tips help you and your tester troubleshoot issues that involve enabling in-app new build alerts using the App Distribution SDK.
+Use the following tips to troubleshoot issues that involve enabling in-app new build alerts using the App Distribution iOS SDK.

 Tester isn't receiving in-app alerts

-If a valid release object is returned, it's likely that there's an issue in the View Controller lifecycle where the alert dialogue is loaded before the View appears.
-Note that the App Distribution SDK does not display an alert dialogue by default; you must specify how and where the dialogue is displayed in your app (visit Basic alert configuration for an example).
+If a valid release object is returned, it's likely that there's an issue in the View Controller lifecycle where the alert dialog is loaded before the View appears.

 If no release is returned, your tester may not yet be associated with the new release.
 In the App Distribution dashboard of the Firebase console, make sure your tester is included in your build distribution and is in the Accepted state.

-If your tester still isn't receiving alerts, have them follow the tips below to make sure they've accepted the invitation to test your app and have set up their testing device properly:
+If your tester still isn't receiving updates, ask them to follow the tips below to make sure they accepted the invitation to test your app and that they set up their testing device properly:

-Check to make sure the new app release is available in the web clip.
+Make sure that the new app release is available in the web clip.

-Tester prompted to log in again after closing app
+Tester prompted to sign in again after closing app

 By default, your testers only need to sign in to their Google account once to enable new build alerts and to install new builds.
 If your testers are being prompted to sign in again after closing and re-opening your app, follow these tips to make sure your App Distribution configuration is set up properly: